ainumaisarah/webapp/README.md

 ## 3.0 Features and Functionalities of the web application

-The system features and fucntionalities will cover User Profiles, Hotel Rooms, Bookings, Review and Ratings, and Payments.
+The system features and fucntionalities will cover User Profiles, Bookings, Review and Ratings, Payments and Room Allocation Admin.

 **User Profile**
-- The system allows customers to create their account using their name, email and password.
-After that, the customer and admin can login into the system using their email and password.
-The customer can view their user profile such as name, email, password, phoner number, booking history, and payment info in the **User Profile** section.
-Customers can also update their user profile such as name, email, password, phone number, and payment info.
-Furthermore, customers can also delete their account should they wish to.

-**Hotel Rooms**
-- The system enables customers to view available hotel rooms with detailed information.
-Customers can search the rooms by type and price.
-Each room listing provides details such as room descriptions, pricing, amenities, images, and availability, helping customers make decisions.
+<ul> Account Creation: Users can create an account by entering personal details like name, email, phone number and password.
+<ul> Profile Management: Users can view, update and manage their profile details, including contact information, email and password.
+<ul> Booking History: Users can access and review their past and upcoming bookings, helping them track their stay history.
+<ul> Account Deletion: Users can deactivate or delete their accounts when needed, ensuring secure data handling.

 **Bookings**
 - One of the key feature of the system is its booking functionality, which allows customers to reserve hotel rooms seamlessly.
 Customers can book their desired rooms by selecting dates, room, and number of guests.
 Upon successful booking, customers can view the booking details such as dates and room type.
 Furthermore, the customer can update their booking details such as dates or number of guest.
 The customer can also cancel their booking if they want to.
 On the administrative side, the hotel staffs can manually add and delete booking.